humanmade/Colors-Of-Image/README.md

 #### Color Count

 To control the amount colors returned set the third parameter.
-It can also be set for each getter.
+You can also provide the getter with a custom length.

 ```PHP
 $palette = new \bfoxwell\ImagePalette\ImagePalette( $src, 5, 3 /* number of colors to return */ );